FrostPrice/ai-buddy/README.md

 - There are 2 ways that this can be achieved:

   - Using `cargo build` and `cargo run` in sequence
   - **(Recomended)** using `cargo watch` to enable live reload of the APP and on development testing.
-Run the following: `cargo watch -q -c -x "run -q` for just the live-reload.
+Run the following: `cargo watch -q -c -x "run -q" for just the live-reload.